lkrms/pretty-php/README.md

 Unless suppressed by other rules, line breaks adjacent to most operators, separators and brackets are copied from the input to the output.

-> Use `-N, --ignore-newlines` to disable this behaviour.
+> Use `-N/--ignore-newlines` to disable this behaviour.

 ### Scalar strings are normalised

 Single-quoted strings are preferred unless one or more characters require a backslash escape, or the double-quoted equivalent is shorter.

-> Use `-S, --no-simplify-strings` to disable this behaviour.
+> Use `-S/--no-simplify-strings` to disable this behaviour.

 ### Alias/import statements are grouped and sorted alphabetically

-> Use `-m, --sort-imports-by` or `-M, --no-sort-imports` to modify or disable
+> Use `-m/--sort-imports-by` or `-M/--no-sort-imports` to modify or disable this
-> this behaviour.
+> behaviour.

 ### Comments beside code are never moved to the next line